Project-DA-FANH/dafanh_website/content/internship.md

 </p>

-Applications for the Fall 2024 intern cohort are now open!
+Applications for the Fall 2024 intern cohort have closed.

 ### Example Skills Developed